Marketing, Lead Generation, and Sales – The Blurred Lines of Business

 What Is Sales

-Sales is the act of exchanging your product or service for money.
+Sales should be the act of exchanging your product or service for money.
 This can be a contract, a handshake, or a transaction on your website.
 Sales and marketing need to work together to ensure that the products, pricing, distribution, and lead generation tactics are appealing to the right customers.

 Again, your sales department is a part of marketing.
 Great marketing will help your sales department close deals faster with little to no effort.
 The more aligned your sales team and your marketing team are, the better the results.